Quantennetzgraphique/Ila-Island-map/README.md

 ## Files

 - Map of Ila Island (under construction)
+  - ***Karte_M50_Ylada*：map of the whole Ila island of magnification 1:500k in A3 size.** It has PDF and PNG versions.
   - **files starting with *Karte_Export*: map of whole Ila Island in various magnifications in pdf.
-Currently 1:50k and 1:100k maps are available.**
+Currently 1:50k, 1:100k and 1:250k maps are available.**
   - ***Karte.qgz*: project file of [QGIS](https://qgis.org/).** QGIS is an open source software available for free download at the official website.
   - *shapes* folder: shape files containing position, shape and properties of objects. **QGIS automatically reads files in this folder as Karte.qgz is opened, and scroll maps will be displayed and editable.**
   - *Karte.svg* and *Karte.pdf*: old version of the map of whole Ila Island before GIS was adopted.
 - Map book of Ila Island (under construction)
   - **files starting with *Karte_M*: Pages of the map book of Ila Island with legends.
-The number after M is magnification (in unit of 10⁴).
-There are currently only A3 pages, but I also plan to provide A1 pages.**
+The number after M is magnification (in unit of 10⁴).** They have PDF and PNG versions.
+There are currently only A3 page maps, but I also plan to provide A1 page maps.
 - Track map and train diagram (under construction)
   - files starting with *Gleisplan*: track map and train diagram of railways and trams.
-- Program to convert Han characters to their Latin transcription
+- Program to convert Han characters to their Latin transcription in Ila Creole
   - *Ila_Creole_Hanzeo'im.js*: By pasting this program into [Tshet Uinh Autoderiver](https://nk2028.shn.hk/tshet-uinh-autoderiver/), the Latin transcription of any strings of Han characters in Ila Creole will be automatically derived.
 - National standards of geographic names and timetables
   - *Verordnung_geografischen_Namen_20080521.pdf*: Order of Geographic Names of Switzerland.
 It is also in effect in Ila Island.